Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Results

 \subsection{Clustering}

-We found four clusters using the EM algorithm to do model-based clustering using a mixture of Markov chains, as illustrated in Figure~\ref{fig:cluster_heatmap}, where the clusters are represented by heatmaps of their transition matrices.
+We found four clusters using the EM algorithm to do model-based clustering using a mixture of Markov chains, as illustrated in Fig~\ref{fig:cluster_heatmap}, where the clusters are represented by heatmaps of their transition matrices.

 Before describing the clusters, it should be noted that GL is the best state as both mood and pain are good, while BH is the least preferable state to be in as both mood and pain are bad here.
 Based on the transition probabilities, the four clusters for mood-pain dynamics can be broadly characterised as: \begin{description} \item[Cluster 1:] Movement to the least preferable state.
 1783 members.\\ Here, we see that there are high probabilities of moving to the state where there is bad mood and high pain.

 \item[Cluster 2:] Movement to the ideal state.
 1558 members.\\ In this cluster, we observe, irrespective of the current state, a participant is most likely to be in good mood and low pain the next day.